Radiant Historia: Music

 The main theme "Historia" was a vocal theme—an inclusion insisted upon by Shimomura—and was performed by Haruka Shimotsuki.
 Shimomura's aim was to create an "emotionally heartrending song with a good tempo, but with parts that were both calm and graceful", resulting in her use of acoustic guitar, violin and accordion, alongside incorporating light piano into the entire track.
 Shimomura brought in Shimotsuki as they had met a few years before over choral work for another project.
 As the song required six voice tracks to be overlaid, Shimotsuki needed to sing a lot, but needed little to no direction from Shimomura about how to portray the song.
 The violin was performed by Ayako Ishikawa, while the guitar work was by Hideyuki Yonekawa.

 The official soundtrack album, Radiant Historia Original Soundtrack, was released through Team Entertainment on December 15, 2010.
 Critical reception of the album was positive among music critics.
 Atlus produced a CD containing five piano arrangements of tracks from the game, including a piano rendition of "Historia".
 Titled Radiant Historia: Piano Selection, it released alongside the game for the first printing.
 The piano collection was suggested by Shimomura by Atlus.
 The core concept was for the tracks to be calm and soothing even if their original forms were more energetic.
 The tracks were arranged for piano by Sachiko Miyano and performed by Febian Reza Pane.
 The recording sessions were produced and supervised by Shimomura.
 Reaction to the piano album was generally negative.

 Shimomura returned as composer for Perfect Chronology.
 In addition to keeping the original score, Shimomura composed a number of new tracks.
 The soundtrack featured all the old and new music, in addition to arranged versions of multiple tracks including the original theme song "Historia".
 A notable addition was the new opening theme "Falling Flower, Flowing Water", which featured in the opening anime cutscene.
 Shimomura wrote both the music and the lyrics, while Shimotsuki returned as the singer.
-The 2-CD soundtrack album, titled Radiant Historia: Perfect Chronology Original Soundtrack, released on July 26, 2017 through Team Entertainment.
+The 2-CD soundtrack album, titled Radiant Historia: Perfect Chronology Original Soundtrack, was released on July 26, 2017 through Team Entertainment.
 A version of the soundtrack also came bundled with the Japanese "Perfect Edition".